Kenya: Back to school after COVID disruption | DW | 06.01.2021

 Virginia had to wait for months, but this week, she finally returned to school.
-The young girl from Kibera, one of the largest low-income areas in Kenya's capital Nairobi, is just one of the millions of pupils lining up in front of her class on the first Monday of the new year 2021.
+The young girl from Kibera, one of the largest low-income areas in Kenya's capital Nairobi, is just one of the millions of pupils lining up in front of her class on the first Monday.
 Since March, their schools had been closed due to the coronavirus pandemic.
 Many students are now forced to repeat their classes due to the lost academic year.

 Virginia's mother, Janet Mwanzia, is excited, yet she's very aware of the risk the school reopening carries.
 "The danger of many children is that they infect each other with Covid and other diseases because they are crowded together," Mwanzia told DW.